 Adapted from Everyday Food Magazine

 Not all donut pans are made the same.
-I used this one here, which makes a slightly smaller, thicker donut than a standard donut pan.
+I used this one here (affiliate link), which makes a slightly smaller, thicker donut than a standard donut pan.
 If you do use a pan like this, you will have to bake the donuts a few minutes longer.

 You can also make these donuts into muffins: scoop 1/3 cup batter into each muffin cup and bake 20-30 minutes, until a toothpick comes out clean.
 Follow directions for brushing with melted butter and coating in sugar.